mbrt/gmailctl/README.md

 [![Build Status](https://travis-ci.org/mbrt/gmailctl.svg?branch=master)](https://travis-ci.org/mbrt/gmailctl)

 This utility helps you generate and maintain Gmail filters in a declarative way.
-It has a Yaml configuration file that aims to be more simple to write and maintain than using the Gmail web interface, to categorize, label, archive and manage automatically your inbox.
+It has a [Jsonnet](https://jsonnet.org/) configuration file that aims to be more simple to write and maintain than using the Gmail web interface, to categorize, label, archive and manage automatically your inbox.

 ## Motivation